HAS-Tools-Fall2021/homework-StephSerrano/Forecast_Submissions/Serrano_HW6.md

 **October 3rd, 2021**

 **Assignment #6**
+___
+## Grade
+3/3 : Great work going through all of the examples, very thorough!
+I like the changes you made but would encourage you to also get more creative with this as these are all still pretty close to the examples I provided you in the starter code.
+The puprpose of making your own graphs is to plot whatever you think you need to know in order to make a better forecast.
+I do like how you used the plots in your logic though :)

+___

 For your write up you should present your plots and for every plot provide a short summary of (1) how you made it, (2) why you made it and what it tells you.